Skip to main content

 Suggested walking tour in Boticas

-Garden of the Town Hall → Galician Warrior → Boticas Parish Church → Ribeiro do Fontao Leisure Park → Wine of the Dead
+Garden of the Town Hall → Galician Warrior → Boticas Parish Church → Ribeiro do Fontao Leisure Park → Wine of the Dead → Boticas Rural Museum → Chapel of Saint Alexius → Garden of the Town Hall

-Garden of the town hall in Boticas
+Garden of the Town Hall

 The garden of the town hall in Boticas is a pleasant public space that combines greenery with cultural symbolism.